AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-slides-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Google Slides modules
-description: The [!DNL Adobe Workfront] Fusion [!DNL Google Slides] modules allow you to create, update, list, and/or delete presentations and upload images to presentations in your [!DNL Google Slides] account.
+description: The Adobe Workfront Fusion Google Slides modules allow you to create, update, list, and/or delete presentations and upload images to presentations in your Google Slides account.
 author: Becky
 feature: Workfront Fusion, Digital Content and Documents
 exl-id: 680a5328-1d50-4434-beda-7a4670a6e458
 ---
 # Google Slides modules

-The [!DNL Adobe Workfront] Fusion [!DNL Google Slides] modules allow you to create, update, list, and/or delete presentations and upload images to presentations in your [!DNL Google Slides] account.
+The Adobe Workfront Fusion Google Slides modules allow you to create, update, list, and/or delete presentations and upload images to presentations in your Google Slides account.

-In order to use Google Slides with [!DNL Workfront Fusion], it is necessary to have a Google account.
+In order to use Google Slides with Workfront Fusion, it is necessary to have a Google account.
 If you don't have a Google account yet, you can create one at the Google Account help page.

 You also need Google Slides in your Google Drive.